rocketDuck/dobby/README.md

 Dobby is a [Jinja](https://jinja.palletsprojects.com/)-powered opensource templating and deployment tool for [HashiCorp Nomad](https://www.nomadproject.io/) inspired by [Levant](https://github.com/jrasell/levant).

+> :warning: **pre-release version**: The name and functionality of the project might change without warning till the first release.

 ## Features

 * **Deployment monitoring**: Dobby waits for a deployment to finish, making it ideal for CI/CD usage.